pedrolcl/wrk2mid/docs/wrk2mid.1.md

 -t, --test

-:   Test input file only, without output.
+:   Test input file only, without producing output except the exit status.

 ## Arguments

 _input_file_

 :   Input WRK (Cakewalk) file name.

+# EXIT STATUS

+If no errors or warnings are detected, **wrk2mid** exits with status 0.
+A status of 1 is returned if one or more errors were detected while parsing the Cakewalk input file.

 # BUGS